joristt/Hanus/presentation/slides.md

 Similar to the frictionless billiard ball gate, information cannot leave a quantum circuit in the form of heat.

-The system is said to bo **locigally reversible**.
+The system is said to be **locigally reversible**.

 # Logical reversiblity

-Since all logical information is preserved in such systems, it is imposible to carry out certain computations
+Since all logical information is preserved in such systems, it is imposible to carry out certain computations.

 Specifically, it is impossible to carry out computations that reach a logical state that can also be reached through other paths of computation.